 The Chase's Ultimate Rewards® program has streamlined its redemption process making it easy for cardholders to take advantage of rewards outside of travel: Exchange 5,000 rewards points for a $50 check, a $50 gift card, and other eligible merchandise.
 If you are a Chase Freedom® cardholder read on to see how you can further maximize the Ultimate Rewards® program

 Chase Sapphire Preferred® Card sculpted its intro offer into one of the most competitive deals on the market through which you can earn 50,000 bonus points; it's quite possibly the highest intro program available.
-Chase doesn’t stop there either, if a cardholder adds an authorized user to their account within the first 3 months of accounting opening, cardholders can earn an additional 5,000 bonus points.
+Chase doesn’t stop there either, if a cardholder adds an authorized user to their account within the first 3 months of accounting opening and make at least one purchase, cardholders can earn an additional 5,000 bonus points.
 The opportunity to earn big upfront rewards is obvious with this card.

 Chase Sapphire Preferred® has quickly become one of the most popular cards for CardRatings.com readers.
 The popularity stems from the on-going value of this card: high rewards rates, no blackout dates, restrictions, or expiration date on rewards.
 Cardholders can even use their points to book a flight for someone else.

 Cardholders can also take advantage of an additional 25% off travel when redeeming points through the Ultimate Rewards® program, allowing cardholders to stretch their rewards even further.